-EARTH AND ENVIRONMENTAL SCIENCE 10 or 20 Credits
+EARTH AND ENVIRONMENTAL SCIENCE

 This subject is suitable for any students who have an interest in exploring the way Earth Systems function and how human society disrupts these systems.
 It has clear and direct links to global conservation and includes hands on field work.